REEL FACE: | REAL FACE: |

 Born: December 1, 1949 Birthplace: Rionegro, Colombia Death: December 2, 1993, Medellín, Colombia (shot by Colombian National Police) |

 Yes.
-Like in the movie, the American Made true story reveals that Barry made a living as a commercial airline pilot for several years.
+Like in the American Made movie, the real Barry Seal earned a living as a commercial airline pilot for several years.
 He was hired by Trans World Airlines (TWA) in 1964 and at age 26 became one of the youngest Captains operating a Boeing 707.
 He had already been flying planes for nearly half his life, earning his student pilot's license at age 15 and pilot's license at 16.
-Embracing his entrepreneurial spirit, as a teenager he started a small business flying ads from his airplane.
+Embracing his entrepreneurial spirit as a teenager, he started a small business flying ads from his airplane.
 In 1961, he joined the Louisiana Army National Guard and served with the 20th Special Forces Group for six years. -Daily Mail Online

 No. Barry Seal was fired from TWA in 1974 for falsely citing medical leave when he was actually off trafficking weapons.
 He had been arrested in 1972 by the U.S. Customs Service for trying to fly 1,350 pounds of plastic explosives to anti-Castro Cubans via Mexico. -Smuggler's End: The Life and Death of Barry Seal